22 Best Choose Your Own Adventure Books

 Learn about ancient Egypt by taking on different roles.
 I would advise caution for younger readers as some of the endings are violent.

 ages 8 – 12

 Will you go west with a wagon train?
-Discover what life was like during Westward Expansion by jumping into a role where the choices you make could lead you to opportunity, to wealth, to poverty, or death.
-You might also like Civil War.
+Discover what life was like during Westward Expansion by jumping into a role where the choices you make could lead you to opportunity, wealth, poverty, or death.
+You might also like another book in the series, Civil War.